 (Trans)forming Knowledge

-(Trans)forming Knowledge links a critical mass of scholars who study ways in which knowledge – or perceived knowledge – is established, contested, appropriated, adapted and transformed in a variety of foreign language contexts and across different types of text, media, and technology.
+(Trans)forming Knowledge brings together many scholars who study how knowledge – or perceived knowledge – is established, contested, appropriated, adapted and transformed, in different languages and through various texts, media, and technology.

 Stream leads: Nigel Harris and Andrew Watts